KalanaRatnayake/yolo_ros/README.md

 | use_onnx                | USE_ONNX                | `False`                     | Whether to use onnx based optimizations |
 | use_fuse                | USE_FUSE                | `False`                     | Whether to use model.fuse() for optimizations |

 [1] If the model is available at [ultralytics models](https://docs.ultralytics.com/models/), It will be downloaded from the cloud at the startup.
 We are using docker volumes to maintain downloaded weights so that weights are not downloaded at each startup.
-Use the snipped in
+Use the snipped in [Default models with Docker Compose](https://github.com/KalanaRatnayake/yolo_ros#default-models-with-docker-compose)

 [2] Give the custom model weight file's name as `YOLO_MODEL` parameter.
 Update the docker volume source tag to direct to the folder where the weight file exist.
-As an example if the weight file is in `/home/kalana/Downloads/weight/yolov9s.pt` then use the snipped in
+As an example if the weight file is in `/home/kalana/Downloads/weight/yolov9s.pt` then use the snipped in [Custom models with Docker Compose](https://github.com/KalanaRatnayake/yolo_ros#custom-models-with-docker-compose)